jashburn8020/design-patterns/src/com/jashburn/designpatterns/behavioural/command/README.md

 ## Uses
 1. Specify, queue, and execute requests at different times.
-1. Support undo: Command's `execute` operation can store state in the Command object itself for reversing its effects.
-The Command interface must have an `unexecute` operation.
+1. Support undo: Command's `execute` operation can store state in the Command object itself for reversing its effects via an `unexecute` or `undo` operation in the Command interface.
 Executed commands are stored in a history list.
 1. Support logging changes so that they can be reapplied in case of a system crash.
 The Command interface will need `load` and `store` operations.
 Recovering from a crash involves reloading logged commands and re-executing them with the `execute` operation.
 1. Macro recording: Record a sequence of actions by keeping a list Command objects as they are executed.
 The actions can then by played back by executing the same Command objects in sequence.

+## Benefits
+1. Decouples the object that invokes the operation from the one that performs it.
+1. Commands are first-class objects - can be manipulated and extended like any other object.
+1. Commands can be assembled into a composite command.
+1. Easy to add new Commands - existing classes do not need to be changed.

 ## Participants
 **Client**